prometheus-operator/prometheus-operator/Documentation/api.md

 instance.
 If empty, it defaults to <code>alertmanager-&lt;alertmanager-name&gt;</code>.</p>
 <p>The Alertmanager configuration should be available under the
 <code>alertmanager.yaml</code> key.
 Additional keys from the original secret are
-copied to the generated secret.</p>
+copied to the generated secret and mounted into the
+<code>/etc/alertmanager/config</code> directory in the <code>alertmanager</code> container.</p>
 <p>If either the secret or the <code>alertmanager.yaml</code> key is missing, the
-operator provisions an Alertmanager configuration with one empty receiver (effectively dropping alert notifications).</p>
+operator provisions a minimal Alertmanager configuration with one empty receiver (effectively dropping alert notifications).</p>
 </td>
 </tr>